Hoshiruna/T3PP_Patch_GUI_Lite/README.md

 - `T3ppNativeLite.dll`
 - `lang/` folder (`zh_CN.json`, `en_US.json`)

+## Updates (Release ZIP)
+- Use **Settings → Updates → Check for Updates** to compare the EXE metadata version with the GitHub `version`.
+- If a newer version exists, the app downloads the latest GitHub Release `.zip`, extracts it, and then closes to replace local files.
+- Publish a `.zip` asset in the latest release so the updater can find it.
+- Bump `PatchGUIlite/version.txt` and the version fields in `PatchGUIlite/PatchGUIlite.csproj` when publishing a new version.

 ## Publish (self-contained)
 ```bash
 dotnet publish PatchGUI/PatchGUIlite.csproj -c Release -r win-x64 --self-contained true /p:PublishSingleFile=true